 Fig 11: Fly sky CT6B 2.4 6CH Transmitter

-A Receiver must be compatible with the Radio Transmitter which in most cases means that the same brand of Rx and Tx needs to be purchased in order to establish a communication.
+A receiver must be compatible with the Radio Transmitter which in most cases means that the same brand of Rx and Tx needs to be purchased in order to establish a communication.
 Frequencies must also be the same on both Rx and Tx.
 For instance; a 2.4GHz Transmitter can only work with 2.4GHz Radio Receiver.
 Thus, while selecting your Drone Transmitter and Receiver, it is important that they are compatible with each other in terms of frequency and other parameters.
 Also, it is necessary that both the components have the size and features according to the specifics needed.
 It is recommended to purchase a high-quality Radio transmitter with Receiver when starting out to fly your own drone as it is one of the components that will last long enough.